-- Demystifying hypnosis and explaining that hypnosis is a natural occurrence in which you have full control over what is going on.
+- Demystifying hypnosis and explaining that it is a natural occurrence in which you have full control over what is happening.
 Answering any questions and concerns

-- Writing an individualize script for the need for hypnosis, such as for pain management, phobia, sports or performing arts
+- Writing a personalized script for hypnosis, such as for pain management, phobia, sports, or performing arts.

-- Teaching an individual to be able to put themselves into hypnosis within 3 seconds, (pain takes 5 seconds to register) at the depth level that is best for the situation.
+- Teaching an individual to put themselves into hypnosis within 3 seconds (pain takes 5 seconds to register) at the depth level that is best for the situation.